 Forsyth Audubon Bird Walks

-Creeks are wonderful places to watch birds drinking water, foraging on creek-side vegetation, or bathing.
-An experienced birder from Forsyth Audubon will lead a slow walk along the creek.
-No birding experience necessary - this walk is perfect for anyone who is interested in birds.
+Creeks and woods are wonderful places to watch birds drinking water, foraging on vegetation, or bathing.
+An experienced birder from Forsyth Audubon will lead each walk.
+No birding experience necessary - these bird walks are perfect for anyone who is interested in birds.
 Families and young children who like birds are welcome.
-Bring binoculars, if you have them, but we also have a couple pairs that are just the right size for young naturalists.
+Bring binoculars, if you have them, but we also have some that are just the right size for young naturalists.
 Spring is migration season as well as breeding season for our year-round birds, so we're likely to see a variety of birds, as well as wrens, kingfishers, sparrows, herons, and hawks.

 Three simultaneous bird walks led by Forsyth Audubon members:

-- Civitan Park/Salem Creek Greenway – led by Rob Rogers, instructor of Beginning Bird Watching at Forsyth Technical Community College.
-Meet at 9 a.m. at WSSU's Anderson Center parking lot by the footbridge.
+Old Salem/Strollway – led by Rob Rogers, instructor of Beginning Bird Watching at Forsyth Technical Community College.
+Meet at 9 a.m. at the Visitor's Center parking lot at Old Salem.

 Newell-Massey Greenway – led by Chuck Thompson, a board member of Forsyth Audubon.
 Meet at 9 a.m. in the parking lot for the Twin City Ballfield Complex on Waterworks Road.